 29.02.12.
 Red zone, demolition site, St Asaph St

 29.02.12.
+Yellow digger.
 St Asaph St view, red zone, demolition sites towards Tuam St. Holiday Inn left, old Post Office right.
-Holiday Inn was demolished in Nov-Dec 2012
+Holiday Inn was demolished, Nov-Dec 2012

 Further along St Asaph St, I passed another NZDF soldier checkpoint, Manchester St N side.
-From Manchester St checkpoint, more demolitions could be seen by Tuam St / High St crossing in the red zone.
+From Manchester St checkpoint, more demolitions were seen by Tuam St / High St crossing in the red zone.

 29.02.12.
 Red zone, N view, Manchester St, NZDF checkpoint

 29.02.12.
+Yellow digger.
 Red zone, Odeon Theatre, Manchester St, NZDF checkpoint.
 Odeon Theatre was demolished, but Tuam St facade was preserved

 CERA PASSES ONLY